Noise mitigation in quantum enhanced fiber optic gyroscopes: Sub shot noise resolution

 Considering the angular velocity at which the phase uncertainty is equal to the Sagnac phase: $\Omega_{\rm min}=\Omega(\phi_{\rm SL}=\Delta\phi_{\rm QM})$ is

 This sets an order of magnitude regime for the lower limits to angular rotation sensitivity.
 Taking for example a 1km fiber loop with 40cm radius, a wavelength of $\lambda=1550$nm, $M=10^6$ photons measured in a given time interval, and an $N=2$ order N00N state, we have $\Omega_{\rm min}=6.5\cdot10^{-5}$ rad/sec.
 It is in this low intensity regime that the N00N state enhancement makes a decisive difference - we recall e.g. earth's rotation rate of $7.29\cdot10^{-5}$rad/s.
+Transitioning to higher intensities however requires that we revisit noise sources - in the next section we look at uncorrelated photon signals.